by Martin Maenza, adapted and expanded from Crisis on Infinite Earths #9 by Marv Wolfman and George Pérez

 “I don’t think so,” Mano replied.
 With his right hand, he touched Mercury’s surface; the villain’s disintegrating touch played havoc with the responsometer within the robot.

 “Hey, turning up the heat is my thing!
 No fair!”
-Mercury shouted, exploded into dozens of red bubbles, only to re-form a short time later.
+Mercury shouted, exploding into dozens of red bubbles, only to re-form a short time later.

 The Emerald Empress found out that Zatanna’s reverse magic could be formidable, indeed.
 “Ebut fo eci, laes reh ni.
 Peek eht eye yawa morf reh.”